 GASB Statement No. 89 - Accounting for Interest Cost Incurred before the End of a Construction Period.
 This statement establishes accounting requirements for interest cost incurred before the end of a construction period.
 This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
-The District has not determined its effect on the financial statements.
+The District has determined that there is no material impact on the financial statements.